Director and Board Chair (2016)

 In her spare time Louise enjoys crochet, reading, and spending time with friends and family.

 Michelle has worked in the aged care industry providing Executive Support for over 20 years.
-Her skills include supporting Board and Leadership teams, creating publications including annual reports, ICT support, project management and mentoring others.
+Her skills include supporting Board and Leadership teams, creating publications including annual reports, ICT support, Independent Living Unit management, project management and mentoring others.

-Michelle enjoys the camaraderie of aged care, especially getting to know our residents.
+Michelle enjoys the challenges and camaraderie of aged care, and particularly enjoys getting to know our residents.

-Michelle has a wonderful and very patient spouse, a cat that thinks he’s a dog (Bernard) and a dog that thinks she’s human (Charli Mae).
+Michelle enjoys hanging out with friends and family but especially her cat that thinks he’s a dog (Bernard) and dog that thinks she’s human (Charli Mae).

 Home Care Manager